TwoBitMachines/FlareEngineDocs/source/spriteEngine/spriteEngine.rst

 To create different player skins, use the Sprite Swap scriptable object by right-clicking and selecting Create/FlareEngine/SpriteSwap.
 Open the object and add the necessary skins.
 Each skin will require animations that you will also need to add such as Idle, Run, etc.
-Make sure that the animation names match across all skins and with the default animations in Sprite Engine.
+Make sure these animation names match across all skins, including the default animations in Sprite Engine.
 Also, each animation should have the same number of frames as all its counterparts.

-To switch to a new skin, call the Swap method on the Sprite Swap scriptable object or Sprite Engine and set the reference to the Sprite Swap scriptable object in Sprite Engine.
+You will need to add Sprite Swap as a reference to Sprite Engine.
+During runtime, to switch to a new skin, call the Swap method on the Sprite Swap scriptable object (or Sprite Engine) and specify the name of the skin you wish to switch to.

-For more information, check out the tidbit SpriteSwap demo scene to see how to create and switch between skins using the Sprite Swap scriptable object.
+For more details, check out the SpriteSwapping demo scene to see how Sprite Swap is set up to switch between skins.

 Signals
 =======